labeveryday/Notes/python/README.md

 # Python Notes

 The first thing you need to understand about Python is the data structures.
-Thesese are the building blocks to your python applications
+These are the building blocks to your python applications

 ## Examples